-Mobenga – conquered the world’s sports betting arena
+Mobenga – a pioneer within digital sports betting

 The story of Mobenga began at Blekinge Tekniska Högskola where a group of young technically skilled developers were hired by Everysport Media Group to develop mobile sports services.
 The collaboration turned out to be very fruitful and together they founded the forerunner to Djäkne Startup Studio in 2004.